 4. The matters described paragraphs 1 – 3 constitute misconduct and/or lack of competence.

 5. By reason of your misconduct and/or lack of competence, your fitness to practise is impaired.

 1. The Registrant did not attend the hearing.
-The Panel was satisfied that notice of the hearing was sent to the Registrant at his address as it appeared in the Register on 29 March 2018.
+The Panel was satisfied that notice of the hearing was sent to the Registrant at his address as it appears in the Register.
 The notice contained the date, time and venue of today’s hearing.
 The Panel is satisfied that notice of today’s hearing has been served in accordance with Rule 6(1) of the Conduct and Competence Committee Rules 2003.

 Proceeding in the absence of the Registrant